TheStalwart/google-mymaps-icons/README.md

 - `piA` contains palette of 44 colors that seems to be a superset of `cT`, purpose is not known
 - `bT` and `Qia` contain color gradients and their purpose is not known.

 The color can be changed for all of the "Newer" set icons, as well as the "Older" set "Shapes" icons, while the rest of the "Older" set colors are hardcoded.
-Picking a color for an icon whose color can be changed and then switching to an icon whose color cannot be changed does not reset the color of the marker and the exported KML file will have that marker with a `styleUrl` defining the icon from one set and a color from a palette for a different set.
+Picking a color for an icon whose color can be changed and then switching to an icon whose color cannot be changed does not reset the color of the Placemark and the exported KML file will have that Placemark with a `styleUrl` defining the icon from one set and a color from a palette for a different set.
 As far as I can see, color palettes are an arbitrary limitation in the UI, not a format or data structure constraint.
 Icons that can be color tinted should be expected to be of any 32bit color.

 To extract the data for use in alternative implementations, open a custom map for editing, then stringify the arrays/dictionaries in Dev Tools, e.g. `JSON.stringify(YR)` (all of the aforementioned variables are global).